o-ran-sc/ric-plt-lib-rmr/docs/developer-guide.rst

 directory, and as such they are not expanded upon here.
-The general practice is to follow the style when editing an existing module, respect the author's choice where style alternatves are not frowned upon.
+The general practice is to follow the style when editing an existing module, respect the author's choice where style alternatives are not frowned upon.
 When creating new modules, select a style that fits the guidelines and is easy for you to work with.
 There are a few things that are insisted on by the maintainers of RMR, but for the most part style is up to